mdrmike/sato2sailing/about.md

 ## HOWTO: Sign-up a high school sailing team

-This info is a history of lessons learned during the creation and organizing of the team.
-We thought it'd be useful to help keep the team alive in future years.
+This info is our history of lessons learned during the creation and organizing of the team.
+We thought it'd be helpful for the future and new parents (or other high schools) in future years.

 1. Register with [ISSA / PCISA](https://registration.hssailing.org/)
 1. Wait at least 24hrs, then [establish a HSS Techscore account](https://ts.hssailing.org/).
 Techscore establishes HS team name, and individual boat/team names used during regattas.
 It is useful for coaches during a regatta if the team name starts with city of the High School.
 This has the effect that local schools are grouped, and share similar regatta rotations, and makes it easier to track.